Freddy Gardner: World War II

 During World War II, Gardner joined the Royal Naval Patrol Service as a diesel engineer under Eastern Command.
 An official dance band for the RNPS called the Blue Mariners was led by George Crow.
 Their home was the Sparrow's Nest at Lowestoft, an entertainment venue appropriated by the Royal Navy.
 Other musicians in the band were drawn from the orchestras of Henry Hall and Ambrose.
 Gardner was regularly given special leave to continue his recording and broadcasting.
 Other recordings at this time were made under the band name Freddie Gardner and his Mess Mates.

 Freelance work

 After the war, he continued with extensive freelance work, including as a soloist with the Peter Yorke Concert Orchestra.
-This band was formed for the BBC and appeared in weekly radio programs such as The Starlight Hour and Sweet Serenade.
-Gardner's 78 rpm recording of "I Only Have Eyes for You" was recorded on 29 April 1948 two years before his death.
+This band was formed for the BBC, and appeared in weekly radio programmes, such as The Starlight Hour and Sweet Serenade.
+Gardner's 78 rpm recording of "I Only Have Eyes for You" was recorded on 29 April 1948, two years before his death.

 Death

 Gardner loved golf, all forms of transport, and was a keen modeller.
-He was taken ill while mending one of his son Robin's bicycle in the garden of his Brooke Street home in London.
-An hour later, at St. Mary's Hospital, he died of a stroke on 26 July 1950 at the age of 39.
-Many in the profession attended his memorial service and he was buried in Willesden Cemetery.
+He was taken ill while mending his son Robin's bicycle in the garden of his Brooke Street home in London.
+An hour later, at St Mary's Hospital, he died of a stroke on 26 July 1950 at the age of 39.
+Many in the profession attended his memorial service; he was buried in Willesden Cemetery.